-A person is not necessarily precluded from working within a school simply by declaring that they have a conviction on their self-declaration form (template at Appendix U(i)).
+A person is not necessarily precluded from working within a school simply by declaring that they have a conviction on their application form.
 Such a disclosure on the form gives the interview panel the opportunity to discuss the issue with the applicant.
 If the interview panel do not believe that the conviction will affect the candidate's ability to do the job in question, they may discount the conviction.
 For further advice and guidance on this, please contact a member of the Schools HR Team.

-Further information about the employment of ex-offenders can be found in a guidance note prepared for schools, which can be found on the Schools Portal here
+Further information about the employment of ex-offenders can be found in a guidance note prepared for schools, which can be found on the Schools Portal.